Frequently asked questions

 What is the date of your Annual General Meeting?

 The Annual General Meeting was held on February 25, 2014 in Basel, Switzerland.

-The dividend payment date has been set for March 4, 2014.
+The dividend payment date was set for March 4, 2014.

 What is the dividend history for Novartis shares?